unicornlaunching/grundgesetz-skeleton/docs/tutorial/t-overview.md

 next: t-se-power
 ---

-### U of T's Professor Richardson is the epitome of a globe-trotting White Hat Digital Mercenary.In no particular order:
+## U of T's Professor Richardson is the epitome of a globe-trotting White Hat Digital Mercenary.

+In no particular order:

 - Former Executive Director of the Canada-Japan Trade Council